LQTam787/thesis-v4/docs/profile-frontend-implementation.md

 # Profile Frontend Implementation Documentation

 **Created**: December 19, 2025
+**Updated**: December 24, 2025
 **Status**: Completed

 ---

 ## Overview

 This document describes the frontend implementation for the User Profile page in the Calorie Tracker application.
 The Profile page displays user information in three sections: Profile, Weight Goals, and BMI.
+Users can edit their profile details through a modal dialog.

 ---